Menu

 Monday – Punta del Pacino (1965 m)

 Overlooking the village of Sallent is the peak of Punta del Pacino and this is our objective for our first hike.
-A lovely path makes almost a complete circuit of the summit with the views changing the whole way round.
-From the we get wonderful panoramic views over the whole valley and it’s a great spot to show where we’ll be hiking for the rest of the week.
+A lovely path makes almost a complete summit circuit with the views changing the whole way round.
+From there we get wonderful panoramic views over the whole valley and it’s a great spot to show where we’ll be hiking for the rest of the week.

 Today we head to the French side of the range to hike in the Lacs Ayous region in the French Pyrenees National Park.
 Starting in lovely beech woods following the famous GR10 trans-Pyrenean path.
 The route gradually climbs until we leave the woods, entering the alpine meadows above.
 Here we find the Lacs Ayous – a lovely set of lakes with fantastic views towards the famous peak of Pic du Midi d’Ossau.
 From the lakes, we keep heading up, passing the refuge of Ayous and continuing up to the peak of Ayous above.
 From here we get fantastic views down on the the lakes of Ayous, across to Pic du Midi d’Ossau and dozens of other peaks.